 Normanton Park 1 Bedroom + Study Review

-There are a total of 552 1 bedroom/1 + study units at Normanton Park, which constitutes to about 30% of the 1,862 total units (which is pretty significant).
-You do have a range of sizes that starts from 484 sq ft all the way up to 700 sq ft, but the biggest size are really for the “penthouse” units.
-In other words, the differentiation is the void space with a higher ceiling in the living/dining area.
+There are a total of 552 1 bedroom/1 + study units at Normanton Park, which constitutes about 30% of the 1,862 total units (which is pretty significant).
+You do have a range of sizes that starts from 484 sq ft all the way up to 700 sq ft, but the biggest size is really for the “penthouse” units.
+The differentiation is the void space with a higher ceiling in the living/dining area.

 On your left (when you walk in) would be the placement of the study.
-All things considered it is a fairly decently sized one which you can enclose for additional privacy.
-There are no windows here though, so some might find that a tad claustrophobic.
+All things considered, it is a fairly decently sized one that you can enclose for additional privacy.
+There are no windows here, though, so some might find that a tad claustrophobic.

 The kitchen is one of the better points of this unit so space wise you can’t really have too many complaints.
 Mainly because it forms part of the walkway, so it would never really feel constrained because of the additional space.

 Countertop space is not bad, and so is the storage.
 As for the cooking hob, that would be of the induction variety (it’s the same for 1 and 2 bedders), with the appliances being supplied by Electrolux.

 As per usual, your washer/dryer is placed here as well.

 That said, I do still prefer a layout where I can choose to enclose the kitchen (like Nyon).
 I’m also honestly not a fan of the look, that dual toned colour doesn’t look classy, and neither is it something that I think will age well.